-The smart traveller will head North to find some beautiful and secluded ones.
+The smart traveller will head North to find some beautiful and secluded ones and he or she will visit Malta during spring or autumn to avoid the peak months.
 Perhaps the most lovely of them all is Għajn Tuffieħa, an unspoiled sandy beach surrounded by natural greenery on all sides.

 One can only access the beach via a long stretch of stone steps.
 While it does require a little effort, this is also an effective deterrent for crowds of tourists, allowing you to enjoy this scenic spot in relative tranquillity.

 Explore Malta’s History

 Due to its strategically important position in the centre of the Med, Malta has been conquered by a sequence of foreign powers.
 Dating back to the Romans and Phoenicians, with the British the most recent rulers of the island.

 What this means is that the island is a paradise for history-lovers.
 If you want to go back even further in time, you should pay a visit to the Hypogeum of Ħal-Saflieni.
 Book your place before you visit, and prepare for one of the most atmospheric tours, as you venture back through the mists of time.